 Written by Gunn

-Bait is a stand alone solitary film, set on the southwestern tip of England, we follow the humble protagonist Martin leading the front line battle for local fishing against the newly reigned tourists.
-Critics and audiences has welcomed the film with jazz hands and Mark Jenkin's acuity of film making has opened many director's eyes into their own creativity.
-Despite Mark's outstanding cinematic commodifications, with an unsettling pandemic spreading from country to country, I want to draw upon the messages Bait conveys to a world relying heavily on erratic pleasures, to question how we view our own simplicity in our day to day lives.
+Bait is a stand-alone solitary film, set on the southwestern tip of England, we follow the humble protagonist Martin leading the front line battle for local fishing against the newly reigned tourists.
+Critics and audiences have welcomed the film with jazz hands, circling Mark Jenkin's acuity of film making.
+With an unsettling pandemic spreading through the world, I want to reassure civilians' by drawing on the messages Bait conveys to a world relying heavily on erratic pleasures, to question how we view our own simplicity in our day to day lives.

 I can openly admit it, I'm yet to burrow myself into a marathon of classical films.
 However, I understood the uniqueness of making a feature film on a grainy clockwork camera, breaking away from the all to familiar contemporary form of 21st-century cinema.
-The comparative themes between new and old give the ideal juxtaposition, unveiling a hilariously entertaining story in a modest town.
-Edward Rowe worked exceptionally as Martin being the crowning balance of aggression and tenderness needed to drive the narrative.
-In modern-day films, we rarely get to see the camera focus so regularly on nature, especially British nature, without having the actor in shot admiring the retrospective views around them.
-Instead, Mark draws us deep into the alluring scenery, when he moves the camera in on the fish's eyes or captures the breaking waves at sea, giving us a glimpse of the surroundings.
-While so many of us siting inside counting the days of imprisonment, the films reminds us not to bypass these moments with nature, but to appreciate what we see and do with patience and contentment.
+The comparative themes between new and old give the ideal juxtaposition, unveiling a hilariously entertaining story in a modest fishing town.
+Actor Edward Rowe worked exceptionally as Martin, being the crowning balance of aggression and tenderness needed to drive the narrative.
+In modern-day films, we rarely get to see the camera focus so regularly on nature, especially British nature.
+Mark draws us deep into the alluring scenery, moving the camera inside the fish's eyes of the breaking waves at sea, providing a world of surroundings.
+While so many of us sit inside counting days of imprisonment, the film reminds us not to bypass these moments with nature but to appreciate what we see and do with patience and contentment.

 “...The issues are all the same, which in some ways is quite depressing, but its quite invigorating and uplifting, that we are all exactly the same, we might talk a bit different we all have our own needs, fears, and dreams...there is a universality to it which has probably been the most rewarding thing to this film,” Mark Jenkins, Director of Bait.